Close Menu

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

 You do not need to try to figure out your benefits by yourself.
-Cannon Disability can help you file your disability application.
+Our law firm can help you file your SSD application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
-If you don’t send it back, the SSA will not process your application.
+If you don’t send it back, then the SSA will not process your application.

 CANNON DISABILITY’S ATTORNEYS & STAFF

-If you want to learn more about the lawyers and staff at Cannon Disability Law you can go to our About Us page.
-For example, you may want to know that Dianna Cannon has been helping people win Social Security benefits for thirty years.
+If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
+For example, you may want to know that Dianna Cannon has over 30 years of helping people win Social Security benefits.
 Brett Bunkall and Andria Summers have also won thousands of SSDI and SSI cases.

-In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
+Together, we have won over 20,000 SSDI and SSI cases for our clients.
 Our lawyers and staff can help you apply for benefits using the SSA’s website.
 Likewise, if you need to file an appeal, we can help you do that too.
 There are also many forms to fill out for the SSA.
 Don’t worry.
-If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
+If you have questions about these forms, then we will answer them.
+Learn about SSA’s appeal forms.
 Call us today.

 We have won over $100 million in ongoing and past due benefits for our clients.
 Also, we represent our clients in many states, including Nevada, Utah, and Idaho.
-Find out more about Nevada SSD benefits here.
-Learn more about Utah SSD and SSI benefits and California SSD benefits here.
-Also, learn about Colorado SSI benefits here.
+Find out about Nevada SSD benefits.
+Learn about Utah SSDI and SSI benefits and California SSDI benefits.
+Also, learn about Colorado SSI benefits.
 No matter where you live, we want to be your legal team.
 Hire the team with years of legal experience to help you.
 Call us now.
 We will answer your questions about SSDI benefits, retirement, and other events that may cause your SSDI benefits to end.

 Facebook Twitter LinkedIn